NECK LIFT/SMARTLIPO OF THE CHIN

-Meadows Surgical Arts is now offering an advanced laser-assisted liposuction called Smartlipo that dramatically improves results and shortens patient recovery time, with many patients returning to normal activities the day after their procedure.
-Dr. Meadows has so much experience, combined with exceptional Smartlipo results, he is now a national physician trainer of the procedure.
+Meadows Surgical Arts is now offering an advanced laser-assisted liposuction, called SmartLipo, that dramatically improves results and shortens patient recovery time with many patients returning to normal activities the day after their procedure.
+Dr. Meadows with his experience, combined with exceptional SmartLipo results, is now a national physician trainer of the procedure.

-Understanding the Procedure - Smartlipo of the Neck
+Understanding the Procedure - SmartLipo of the Chin

 Smartlipo is performed as an outpatient procedure, usually under general anesthesia.
 Prior to the procedure, Dr. Meadows will carefully mark the area to guide the procedure.
 Very fine cannulas are inserted through very small incisions in the skin to remove excess fat.
 Scarring from the procedure is usually unnoticeable and continues to fade after the procedure.
 The final result is a smoother area with a more rapid recovery.